realXiaochen/Data_Analysis_Titanic/README.md

 ## Titanic data analysis

-- This project serves as a demonstration of basic numpy, panda, and sklearn skill.
-- Accuracy can be improved if more complex model is used.
+This project serves as a demonstration of basic numpy, panda, and sklearn skill. \n Accuracy can be improved if more complex model is used.\n

-## Data
+## Detail
 - The famous titanic dataset
 - Feature: information about passengers
 - Label: survive or not

-## Algorithm used
-Support vector machine
+- Algorithm: Support vector machine

-## Cross validation accuracy
-- 78.7%
+- Cross validation accuracy: 78.7%